piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 ## How to use
 1. Paste project instructions into project instructions
-2. Paste style into a style (custom entry)
+2. Paste style into a style (custom entry).
+Try the VERY experimental Thinking style for ET
 3. Open a chat in the project, ensuring the style is active

 ## Tips